 This can also help your at-need business.
 Consumers who have recently experienced a loss often share their experience with concerned friends and family members.
 If a consumer sees you as a trusted, knowledgeable advisor who helped them make educated decisions, they are more likely to pass that along to others who need your services.
 And, the more your adept your staff becomes at educating consumers in a preneed setting, the more comfortable they will be at doing so in an at-need arrangement conference.

-Homesteaders’ 2021 policy owner survey found that 47% of respondents first heard about preneed from someone they know.
+Homesteaders’ latest policy owner survey found that 53% of respondents first heard about preneed from someone they know who had already made advance funeral plans.
 That means that nearly half of the people who choose to prearrange hear about it from a friend, family member or trusted advisor who has personal experience with the process.
-Only 21% of respondents reported first hearing about prearranging from a funeral professional.
+Only 14% of respondents reported first hearing about prearranging from a funeral professional.

 This makes sense when you look at the likelihood that someone who prearranges their funeral will recommend it to others.
-According to our latest survey, 98% percent of preneed policy owners would consider recommending prearranging to someone else, and 43% already had within the first two months following prearrangement.
+According to our latest survey, over half (63%) of policy owners have recommended prearranging to one or more people or plan to recommend it to someone they know.

 This has implications for your at-need business as well.
 If consumers are satisfied with their experiences at your firm, they are more likely to recommend your services — in any situation — to their friends and family members.
 For funeral professionals, an active preneed program is an effective way to earn your client families’ referrals and grow your market share.
 Individuals who are interested in making funeral plans are likely to turn to trusted friends and family for information, and those who have prearranged with your firm are likely to recommend your services.